assetCLI/assetCLI-init/README.md

 2. **Bonding Phase**: Users buy tokens through the bonding curve, with prices increasing as more tokens are purchased
 3. **Completion & Migration**: Once the bonding curve goal is reached, automatic migration to Raydium DEX
 4. **Stable Pool Operations**: Interact with Perana's Numeraire pools for stable asset management
+5. **DeFi Operations**: Use solana-agent-kit for advanced on-chain actions

 ## 🛠️ Development